latolukasz/beeorm-doc/docs/guide/cached_queries.md

 ```

 :::tip
-If Entity has [FakeDelete](/guide/entity_fields.html#fake-delete), you don't need to
-add `WHERE FakeDelete = 0` in your cached query condition.
-BeeORM searches for rows
-with `FakeDelete = 0` automatically.
+If your entity has the [FakeDelete](/guide/entity_fields.html#fake-delete) field, you do not need to include `WHERE FakeDelete = 0` in your cached query condition.
+BeeORM will automatically filter out rows with `FakeDelete = 1` when executing a search.
 :::